rgeraskin/remove-empty-ns-operator/README.md

 * `ignoredResouces` - namespace will be treated as empty if it contains only 'ignored resources'
 * `protectedNamespaces` - these namespaces will not be deleated dispite of emptiness

-Note that usually there is no need to add kubernetes default namespaces (`default`, `kube-public` and `kube-system`) to `protectedNamespaces` because they have some resources inside in the most cases.
-But you certainly can do it just to be sure that nothing will happen with them.
-Also, if your `kube-system` is empty you are probably it trouble already :)
+  Usually there is no need to add kubernetes default namespaces (`default`, `kube-public`, and `kube-system`) to `protectedNamespaces` because they have some resources inside in the most cases.

+* `cleanupFinalizers` - cleanup kopf finalizers from all namespaces during operator shutdown ([motivation](https://github.com/rgeraskin/remove-empty-ns-operator/issues/5#issuecomment-2710027536))

+  If the finalizers cleanup takes longer than that in total (e.g. due to retries), the activity will not be finished in full, as the pod will be SIGKILL’ed by Kubernetes.

+  So adjust the value of `terminationGracePeriodSeconds` if you have a lot of namespaces to cleanup.

 ## Development